xiongemi/nx-react-native-monorepo-jokes/apps/techy-jokes-vite/README.md

 ```
 MaterialCommunityIcon.tsx:49 Error: Dynamic require of "react-native-vector-icons/MaterialCommunityIcons" is not supported
 ```

+I copy the font file from react-native-vector-icons library to the public folder: https://github.com/oblador/react-native-vector-icons/tree/master/Fonts.
-So my web app's index.html, I need to add:
+So in my web app's index.html, I need to add:
 ```
     <style type="text/css">
       @font-face {